This page was last updated on May 19, 2023.

 For those who do not have a dedicated mobile version of their website, all desktop content will be indexed by Google, which is great.

-However, there may be some other factors that could negatively affect your site this year.
+However, there may be some other factors that could negatively affect your site.

 Google wants to provide the best experience for its users, and one way it does that is by ranking sites based on how user-friendly they are.
-The mobile experience of your website is now a key factor in this evaluation, and more specifically, your website responsiveness.
+The mobile experience of your website – and more specifically, your website responsiveness – is now a key factor in this evaluation.

 - You may have experienced a website that requires constant “reverse-pinching” on your smartphone screen in order to zoom and read the information, which Google recognizes as a hassle for users trying to access that content.